cloud-gov/cg-site/content/apps/databases.md

 weight: 10
 ---

 The current recommendation is to use our RDS service broker to spin up and manage a database for you.
-If you need more control, however, you can use AWS-manages resources directly.
+If you need more control, however, you can use AWS-managed resources directly.

 ## Service Broker